Why is it important that I stay hydrated?

 - Stabilizes your heartbeat

-If you don’t have enough water and fluid, your body becomes dehydrated.
-This occurs if you don't drink enough, you lose too many fluids or both.
+Your body becomes dehydrated if you do not have enough water and fluid.
+You lose too many fluids or both if you do not drink enough.
 Mild dehydration can usually be taken care of by increasing your fluid intake.
 Try sucking ice cubes, sipping water or drinking a beverage with added electrolytes when you need a hydration boost.
 Severe dehydration may require a hospital stay with intravenous (IV) fluids.

 If left untreated, dehydration worsens and causes serious health consequences, including permanent brain damage, seizures or even death.